trade-tariff/trade-tariff-fpo-dev-hub-e2e/README.md

 # trade-tariff-fpo-dev-hub-e2e

+> Remember to install pre-commit hooks before making any changes to the repository.

 Playwright suite used to validate the end to end functionality of the FPO dev hub

 The hub service allows users to authenticate using their SCP logins and create